 Toronto to Vancouver: Toronto - Sudbury Jct - Sioux Lookout - Winnipeg - Saskatoon - Edmonton - Jasper - Kamloops - Vancouver

 Leave the city centre behind and glide through gentle prairie fields, rugged lake country and picturesque towns to the snowy peaks of the majestic Rockies.
 Imagine an adventure that begins the moment you board the train.

 Kamloops is the central hub for Vancouver, Calgary, Edmonton and Okanagan.
-Year-round there are natural disasters that could effect your travel plans.
+Year-round there are natural disasters that could affect your travel plans.
 Please visit these sites to ensure you are able to travel without complications.